MicrosoftDocs/fabric-docs/docs/cicd/variable-library/understand-variable-library.md

 - Note (optional)
 - Type
 - Default value set
-- Alternative value sets’ value – A pointer to the default value unless was changed to be a static/fixed value.
+- Alternative value sets value – A pointer to the default value, unless it was changed to be a static/fixed value.

 ### Naming conventions